What is an upper gastrointestinal (upper GI) with small bowel exam?

 The technologist will ask you some questions regarding your medical history and the problems that you are experiencing.
 The technologist will explain the exam to you and make sure all your questions are answered.
 At the beginning of the exam, you will be standing on a platform.
 You will be given a small glass of fizzy water to drink.
 This will make your stomach feel distended.
 Then you will be given a glass of barium to drink, which can be flavored as chocolate or strawberry with sugar-free options available.
 Barium is gluten and iodine free.

 While you are drinking the barium, the radiologist will be watching with the x-ray machine and taking x-rays.
 You also will lay down on the x-ray table for part of the exam.
 You may be asked to drink some more barium through a straw while lying down.
 After the Radiologist is finished with his/her part of the exam, the technologist may take a series of x-rays.
 When those x-rays are completed, you will be asked to drink another glass of barium.
 This is to coat the lining of the small bowel.
 After about 20 minutes, the technologist will take an x-ray of your abdomen to determine how far the barium has made its way through your system.
 You will have an x-ray every 20 minutes until the barium has reached the end of the small bowel.
 The amount of time to complete this phase of the exam varies.
-Some people may be done within the first 20 minutes, while others may take as long as two to four hours.
+Some people may be done within the first 20 minutes, while others need to wait much longer.
 As soon as the barium has reached the end of the small bowel, the Radiologist will return to the room to take a few more x-rays.